raprocks/raprocks.github.io/_posts/2020-05-16-evolution-in-psuedo-IDE.md

 Help for micro is available by pressing Key Combination `Ctrl+g`.
 A new tab will open with help for micro.
 Also you can type in help command in the Command Bar to get help.

 ## Customizing
 micro supports many themes which are included by default.
 To set a theme open the Command Bar by pressing, `Ctrl+e`, and then type `set colorscheme`, give a space and then press tab.
+You will see a list of themes.
+Keep pressing tab and whenever you think that a theme's name looks good, press Enter on your keyboard, the theme gets applied.

+## winding up.
+This post is quite short but very important.